KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Experimental Evaluation

 \subsection{Object Retrieval From Large-Scale Environment}

-To evaluate \ours's capabilities for retrieving objects in large-scale multi-floor environments, we used the Habitat Matterport 3D Semantic Dataset~\cite{habitat23semantics}, which contains scenes with multiple floors and rooms.
-We used RGB-D sequences from scenes \texttt{00824, 00829, 00843, 00861, 00862, 00873, 00877, 00890}, as collected in~\cite{Werby-RSS-24}.
-Following~\cite{Werby-RSS-24}, we assessed performance on two query types: floor-room-object (e.g., ``the toilet in the bathroom on the ground floor,``) and room-object (e.g., ``oven in the kitchen,``).
-As shown in Tab.~\ref{tab:obj_ret_hier}, we compared \ours against HOV-SG~\cite{Werby-RSS-24} using two evaluation variants.
-The metrics reported are R@K, K=$\{1,5,10\}$, where a retrieval is successful if the target object appears within the top-K results and its IoU with the ground truth meets or exceeds the specified threshold $(0.0, 0.10, 0.50)$.

-In the first evaluation variant (without RAG), we relied on an LLM to decompose the hierarchical query into \texttt{[<floor>, <room>, <object>]}, mirroring HOV-SG~\cite{Werby-RSS-24}.
-We then computed CLIP text embeddings for each parsed concept and hierarchically compared their cosine similarities with corresponding levels in the scene graph.
-In the second variant (with RAG), we forwent the explicit LLM parsing.
-Instead, we compared the raw query embedding directly to scene graph chunks in a hierarchical manner: first computing cosine similarities with all floor summary embeddings to select the maximum-scoring floor, then proceeding to the room level by comparing with room summary embeddings within that floor to select the room, and finally to the object level by comparing with object embeddings within that room to identify the target object. \ours outperformed HOV-SG~\cite{Werby-RSS-24} in both variants, with the RAG-based approach achieving the highest scores despite forgoing explicit query parsing.
+To evaluate \ours's capabilities for retrieving objects in large-scale multi-floor environments, we utilized the Habitat Matterport 3D Semantic Dataset~\cite{habitat23semantics} , which features scenes with multiple floors and rooms.
+We selected RGB-D sequences from scenes \texttt{00824, 00829, 00843, 00861, 00862, 00873, 00877, 00890}, following the protocol in~\cite{Werby-RSS-24}.
+Following with~\cite{Werby-RSS-24}, we assessed performance on two query types: floor-room-object (e.g., ``the toilet in the bathroom on the ground floor'') and room-object (e.g., ``oven in the kitchen'').
+The evaluation spans 345 object categories with 2,809 queries per type.
+As shown in Tab.~\ref{tab:obj_ret_hier}, we compared two variants of \ours against HOV-SG~\cite{Werby-RSS-24}.
+We report Recall@K (R@K) for $K \in \{1, 5, 10\}$.
+A retrieval is considered successful if the target object appears within the top-$K$ results and its Intersection over Union (IoU) with the ground truth meets or exceeds a specified threshold $\tau \in \{0.0, 0.10, 0.50\}$.
+In the first variant (\ours w/o RAG), we relied on an LLM to decompose the hierarchical query into \texttt{[<floor>, <room>, <object>]}, mirroring the baseline~\cite{Werby-RSS-24}.
+We computed CLIP text embeddings for each parsed concept and hierarchically compared their cosine similarities with the corresponding CLIP embedding at each level of the scene graph.
+In the second variant (\ours w/ RAG), we retrieved the multi-modal context $C^*$ by computing the posterior probability $P(C|q)$ given the query, as detailed in Sec.~\ref{subsec:rag}, utilizing the augmented text and image data for each graph level.
+We then selected the top-$k$ objects from the context $C^*$ and computed the IoU. \ours outperformed HOV-SG~\cite{Werby-RSS-24} in both variants, with the RAG-based approach achieving competitive results.